 The Tweedles are big fat babies with a rattle, so they get The Duchess' Lullaby.

-Humpty Dumpty goes with Humpty Dumpty, duh.
+Humpty Dumpty goes with Humpty Dumpty, naturally.

 The Lion and the Unicorn are the land creatures to the sea creatures of The Lobster Quadrille.